RamiKrispin/covid19swiss/README.md

-The covid19swiss R package provides a tidy format dataset of the 2019 Novel Coronavirus COVID-19 (2019-nCoV) pandemic outbreak in Switzerland cantons.
+The covid19swiss R package provides a tidy format dataset of the 2019 Novel Coronavirus COVID-19 (2019-nCoV) pandemic outbreak in Switzerland cantons and Principality of Liechtenstein (FL).
 The `covid19swiss` dataset includes the following fields:

   - `date` - the timestamp of the case, a `Date` object
   - `canton` - the cantons of Switzerland and Principality of